melvinodsa/dManage/README.md

 * Staffs can also watch all courses and can see the list of marks and all the associated documents as soon as the faculty upload them.
 * Other faculties cannot see what one faculty does but if two faculties are added for asingle course he can see what the other faculty does.
 * If a faculty change happens, one faculty can assign another and he will have monitoring status over the course.
 That is he can watch the course but cannot enter marks or delete/add students.
 He can also add a co-faculty who will have the same power as the main faculty but this time both can add marks.
 Individual editing of marks are possible only for one faculty at a time.
-* At the time of registration he can add students to the course by searching mentioned in \ref{sec:eligibility.
+* At the time of registration he can add students to the course by searching mentioned in __eligibility__ section.
 Once the day for registration is over, the student has to pay an amount and only after that the faculty can add the student.
 Faculty should get notification when a student is added for the course by the other faculty.
 At the time of registration anyway these mailing wil be off.
 So that only a few mails are send.
 If he need a round the clock history he can turn on notifications so that he might get the a notification every time the registration process is complete.

 ##Registration Process
  This is somewhat the main process happening .